-SOMNI Scientific is centered on the animal welfare and research community with a focus on clinical accuracy, clinician/technician safety, economic performance and intuitive functionality.
+SOMNI Scientific has over 35 years of experience in the animal anesthesia and research industry.
+Our business is centered on the animal welfare and research community with a focus on clinical accuracy, clinician/technician safety, economic performance and intuitive functionality.

 What They Are Saying